developer-portal/website/DEVELOPMENT.md

 ### Using Vagrant

+If you don't have Vagrant installed, you can check Fedora Developer Portal on [installing Vagrant with libvirt provider](https://developer.fedoraproject.org/tools/vagrant/vagrant-libvirt.html).
+Other dependencies are installed automatically on the guest.

 To start developing clone the *website* and *content* repositories and run `vagrant up`.
 Afterwards just start the Jekyll server at 0.0.0.0 (instead of default loopback).

 ```bash